3mcd/glom/docs/src/index.md

 ## Getting Started

-Check out the links in the header to learn more, or hop straight to [Getting Started](./gettingStarted) to get up and running with Glom.
+Glom comes with many other neat things worth checking out, most of which are documented here.
+And you can hop straight to [the Getting Started guide](./getting_started) to start building.